Taíno language

-Taíno is an Arawakan language formerly spoken widely by the Taíno people of the Caribbean.
-In its revived form, there exist several modern-day Taíno language variants including Hiwatahia-Taino and Tainonaiki.
-At the time of Spanish contact it was the most common language throughout the Caribbean.
-Classic Taíno (Taíno proper) was the native language of the Taíno tribes living in the Leeward Islands of the Lesser Antilles, Borikén (now known as Puerto Rico), the Turks and Caicos Islands, most of Ayiti-Kiskeya also known as Hispaniola, and eastern Cuba.
-The Ciboney dialect is essentially unattested, but colonial sources suggest it was very similar to Classic Taíno, and was spoken in the westernmost areas of Hispaniola, the Bahamas, Jamaica, and most of Cuba.
+Taíno is an extinct Arawakan language spoken by the Taíno people of the Caribbean.
+At the time of Spanish contact it was the most common language spoken throughout the Caribbean.
+Classic Taíno, or Taíno proper, was the Indigenous language of the peoples living in most of the Leeward Islands of the Lesser Antilles, Puerto Rico (known as Boriquen), most of Hispaniola (known as Ayiti), and easternmost Cuba.
+The Ciboney dialect is essentially unattested, but colonial sources suggest that it was very similar to the Lucayan dialects of the Bahamas and to Classic Taíno, and was spoken in central Cuba, parts of western Hispaniola, and possibly Jamaica.

-By the late 15th century, Taíno had displaced earlier languages, except in western Cuba and in pockets in Hispaniola.
-As the Taíno culture declined during Spanish colonization, the language was replaced by Spanish and other European languages, such as English and French.
-Although the language declined drastically due to colonization, it continued to be spoken in isolated pockets in the Caribbean until the 19th century.
-As Spanish, English, and French became the dominant languages, some Taíno words were absorbed into those languages.
+By the late 15th century, Taíno had displaced earlier languages of the Greater Antilles, except in westernmost Cuba and in pockets in Hispaniola.
+(See Indigenous languages of the Caribbean.)
+As the Taíno culture declined during Spanish colonization, the language was replaced by Spanish, English and French.
+Although the language declined drastically due to colonization, some Taíno words were absorbed into those languages.
 As the first Indigenous language encountered by Europeans in the Americas, it was a major source of new words borrowed into European languages.

-Attempts at revival

-Since the 2010s, there have been several publications that attempt to reconstruct modern Taíno lexicons by way of comparative linguistics with other related Arawak languages.
-Puerto Rican linguist Javier Hernandez published his Primario Basíco del Taíno-Borikenaíki in 2018 after a 16-year spanning research project with positive reception among the diaspora.
-In 2023, Jorge Baracutay Estevez, the Higuayagua Taino cultural organization and linguist Alexandra Aikhenvald published Hiwatahia: Hekexi Taino Language Reconstruction, a formatted 20,000 word dictionary basing on languages of the wider Ta-Maipurean branch.
+There are several ongoing projects to construct a modern Neo-Taíno language.

+Name

+"Taíno" was not originally an ethnic or linguistic appellation, and there is debate over its appropriateness and what its scope should be.
+The terms "Arawak language" or "Island Arawak language" were sometimes used historically, but the term Taíno has been widely adopted since the 1980s to avoid confusion with the Lokono language of South America.

 Dialects

+The 19th-century anthropologist Constantine Samuel Rafinesque wrote that "...from Bahama to Cuba, Boriquen to Jamaica, the same language was spoken in various slight dialects, but understood by all."
+According to Rafinesque, "Columbus himself says so."
+In Columbus's letter on the first voyage, he wrote that a common language was spoken in the "islas de India" and that people from different islands visited each other by canoe and could understand each other.

+Bartolomé de las Casas noted ethnic differences between the Cuban Ciboney and the Cuban and Hispaniolan Taíno, but stated that the language was the same.
+In Historia de las Indias, de las Casas wrote that "The majority of the people who inhabit the island of Cuba come from and were natives of Hispaniola, for the earlier population of Cuba was like that of the Lucayan Islands...and they called themselves in their language Ciboney."

-Granberry & Vescelius (2004) distinguish two dialects, one on Hispaniola and further east, and the other on Hispaniola and further west.
+Julian Granberry and Gary Vescelius (2004) distinguish two dialects of Taíno, one in the east and the other in the north and west: